creditkarma/thrift-server/packages/dynamic-config/README.md

 ## Usage

-The most common usage of DynamicConfig is through a singleton instance.
+The most common usage of Dynamic Config is through a singleton instance.
 The singleton instance is lazily created through the exported function `config`.
 Subsequent calls to this function will return the same instance.
 Configuration can be passed to the function or set on environment variables.
 We'll see more of that below.

 ### Promise-based